THE GREEKS - 2021/2

 Indicative content includes:

 - Online and Distance study arising from the module material and Essential Reading texts, as laid out in the module reading list.
-Topics to be studied include, but are not restricted to: Myth, Ritual, Performance Space, Politics, The Actor and The Playwright
+Topics to be studied include, but are not restricted to: Myth, Ritual, Performance Space, Politics, The Actor and The Playwright, Global perspectives

-- Seminar sessions amounting to two full days at GSA (also available remotely and online) to include writing skills, personal tutorials and target setting and the study of Greek theatre text, traditions and performance
+- Seminar sessions (available remotely and online) to include writing skills, personal tutorials and target setting and the study of Greek theatre text, traditions and performance

 |Assessment type||Unit of assessment||Weighting|